-Description Metric Limits Tolerance per Limit Management's right to Maximum individual €250k Any exceptions to be assume risk on behalf risk in relation to decided on a case by of the Company available capital 1 case basis by the Board of directors
+Description Metric Limits Tolerance per Limit Management's right to Maximum individual €250k Any exceptions to be assume risk on behalf risk in relation to decided on a case by of the Company available capital ^{1} case basis by the Board of directors

-\1 The exposure per individual risk means maximum insurance benefit payable to a beneficiary for one occurrence under the insurance policy for one line of insurance, e.g. how much the Company might pay under the insurance in the event of a major loss which is set in proportion to the available capital, which comprises own funds and the taxed portion of untaxed reserves.
+1 During 2019, this exposure was defined per individual risk and meant maximum insurance benefit payable to a beneficiary for one occurrence under the insurance policy for one line of insurance, e.g. how much the Company might pay under the insurance in the event of a major loss which is set in proportion to the available capital, which comprises own funds and the taxed portion of untaxed reserves.
 Exposure is net of reinsurance.
+On March 24th, 2020, this was updated to refer to the exposure per individual risk, meaning the total possible benefit payable under the insurance policy, potentially across multiple claims.